Wilhelmus

-"Wilhelmus van Nassouwe", known simply as "Wilhelmus", (Note: Het Wilhelmus; /nl/; "The Wilhelmus") is the national anthem of both the Netherlands and its sovereign state, the Kingdom of the Netherlands.
-It dates back to at least 1572, making it the oldest national anthem in use today, provided that the latter is defined as consisting of both a melody and lyrics.
-Although "Wilhelmus" was not recognized as the official national anthem until 1932, it has always been popular with parts of the Dutch population and resurfaced on several occasions in the course of Dutch history before gaining its present status.
-It was also the anthem of the Netherlands Antilles from 1954 to 1964.
+"Wilhelmus van Nassouwe", known simply as the "Wilhelmus", (Note: Het Wilhelmus; /nl/; "The Wilhelmus") is the national anthem of the Netherlands and the Kingdom of the Netherlands.
+It dates back to at least 1572, making it the oldest national anthem in use today, based on the continuous coexistence of its original melody and lyrics.
+Although the "Wilhelmus" was not recognized as the official national anthem until 1932, it maintained a fluctuating but significant presence throughout Dutch history from its inception, alternating between periods of factional partisan use and moments of broad, national popularity before gaining its present status.
+It was also the anthem of the Netherlands Antilles from 1954 to 1964, Suriname until 1959 and the Dutch East Indies (Indonesia) until 1942.